nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 3. The user has not updated their status

-	In this particular part of testcase, the user has not updated their daily status so scibot asks the user regular scrum questions to update status
+	For this module, the user has not updated their daily status so scibot asks the user regular scrum questions to update status

 	        Input:
 	        @scibot no I have not updated my daily status

 	```
 	Expected Output:
 	    Please update your daily status
 		1. What did you do yesterday?
 		2. What will you do today?